 Sally is a registered nurse and midwife who has undertaken various professional leadership roles within nursing and midwifery, most recently as Deputy Director of Nursing at Frimley Health NHS Foundation Trust, and previously as Deputy Chief Nurse at Surrey & Sussex Healthcare NHS Trust.
 She is also a previous Head of Midwifery and Supervisor of Midwives.
 She has experience of leading large-scale change and service transformation and achieved an MSc in Clinical Leadership & Health Education at Kingston University in 2014.

 Speaking about her appointment, Sally said: “I am delighted and proud to be joining the Trust and am looking forward to working with nursing, midwifery and allied health professionals to continue the excellent programmes of work already underway to further enhance patient safety, quality and experience.
 I believe the role of the Director of Nursing & Quality is to empower staff at all levels to set the foundation for excellent patient care by ensuring that patients and their carers and families are safe, cared for and listened to.

-Yarlini joined Kingston Hospital in November 2019 and brings 26 years’ experience in the NHS after qualifying as a Chartered Certified Accountant and a number of years in accounting practice.
-She has held several senior roles in NHS provider and commissioning organisations’ in South London, including Director of Financial Strategy for SWL Alliance.
-Yarlini worked as Director of Finance for Kingston and Richmond CCGs and has also supported the major Mental Health consultation in south west London in 2014 as Finance lead.
+Yarlini joined Kingston Hospital in November 2019 and brings 26 years of experience in the NHS after qualifying as a chartered certified accountant and a number of years in accounting practice.
+She has held several senior roles in NHS provider and commissioning organisations in South London, including Director of Financial Strategy for the SWL CCG.
+Yarlini worked as Director of Finance for Kingston and Richmond CCGs and has also supported a major mental health consultation in south west London in 2014 as finance lead.